NOAA-PMEL/iot-data-landing/deploy/gcp/README.md

 kubectl apply -f qc-run.yaml
 ```

 At this point you should be able to visit tabledap and see that new data and QC data are being populated into the datasets.
+QC data will also be uploaded to your bucket at `Sensor-Name/qc/data/yyyy/`